andydunn101/mdsadiscog/README.md

 ## UX

-The aim of this website is allow mainly me and other fans to see what albums Miles Davis recorded and what tracks are on each album.
+The aim of this website is allow fans of  Miles Davis to identify the studio albums recorded and the tracks recorded.

-- I want to know what recordings occurred in a specific decade
+- Identify the recordings that occurred in a specific decade.
-- Watch an actual performance
+- Watch a recorded performance.
-- When looking on a studio recording I want to know what tracks are on a specific album
+- On each studio recording identify the label, year of recording and tracks recorded.
-- I would like to listen to a sample of Miles Davis music by decade
+- Listen to a sample of Miles Davis music from each decade.
-- See if there are any live performance by Tribute acts available
+- Determine if there are any live performance by Tribute acts available.

 ### Wireframes